influxdata/influxdb-client-java/flux-dsl/README.md

 ## Using Imports

-Each Flux-Class cann add required imports via the `addImport` method.
+Each Flux-Class can add required imports via the `addImport` method.
 For an example take a look at the [custom functions section](#custom-functions) below.

 ## Add missing functions